nebuk89/getting-started/docs/tutorial/image-building-best-practices/index.md

 Scanning images gives us confidence that the containers we are running and distributing are secure.
 Multi-stage builds also help us reduce overall image size and increase final container security by separating build-time dependencies from runtime dependencies.

+!!!
+Pro Tip
+    To get started with different language specific tutorials such as Node.js and Python, why not check out [Docker Docs](https://docs.docker.com/develop/) for guides on getting started with your language, improving your builds, setting up CI/CD and more!